 I've put a lot of effort into screenwriting since selling my first one to Universal in 1983.
 Having written alone and in collaboration with a number of different co-writers, I find writing to be the single most varied and interesting pursuit that I have every enjoyed.
 Each project is different.
 Each writing relationship is different.
 And every one -- project and collaboration -- has taught me a number of interesting, vital and entertaining things about writing as a process, a medium and as a means of expressing myself.

-Screenwriting is about movie and television scripts, but my writing interests wander far from those arenas.
-I've been a staff writer for the Fries On The Side sketch comedy group in LA for the past six years.
-Writing for the internet is a newish pursuit and I have been working on developing a number of projects for that emerging new medium.
-I also write comedy material and jokes, having done so with Dana Carvey for the past several years and having been a contributing freelancer for the Tonight Show with Jay Leno since the mid-90's.
-Most recently my writing antics have taken me into realm of books and I'm anxiously awaiting the release of the first book I've co-written with Jonathan Littman, "I Hate People!"
-The business book with a humorous edge is due to hit bookshelves and online stores on June 10th of 2009.
+I also write comedy material and jokes, having done so with Dana Carvey for the past decade and having been a contributing freelancer for the Tonight Show with Jay Leno.
+Most recently my writing antics have taken me into realm of books and I had great fun with the first book I co-wrote with Jonathan Littman, "I Hate People!"
+The business book with a humorous edge came out in June of 2009, was published in seven countries in their native languages, including French, German, Italian, and Portugeuse.

 I occasionally come up with humorous observations on current events, or phodoodles of figures in the news, without any specific place to put either.
 In that case I turn to my personal blog, The Daily Grill, the dumping ground for the spew that streams from my head.